Student Housing Policies

 Federal law, state law, and University policy prohibit the solicitation, procurement, sale, or manufacture of narcotics or controlled substances except as expressly permitted by law.
 Any student known or suspected to be in possession, using or distributing drugs, including marijuana, is subject to the student conduct process and criminal action under state and/or federal law.
 Issued medicinal marijuana cards are not valid on campus.

 California law allows individuals 21 and over to possess a limited amount of marijuana for medical and recreational purposes.
-While the use of medicinal and recreational marijuana is not a criminal offense in the state of California, possession and use are prohibited on campus, including the residence halls and apartments.
-Additionally, marijuana paraphernalia is not permitted in the residence halls or apartments.
+While the use of medicinal and recreational marijuana is not a criminal offense in the state of California, possession and use are prohibited on campus, including the residence halls, suites, and apartments.
+Additionally, marijuana paraphernalia is not permitted in the residence halls, suites, or apartments.
 Possession of a Medicinal Marijuana Card does not authorize students or guests, to possess or use medical or recreational marijuana on campus property.

 The use, possession, sale, manufacture, distribution, or attempt to do so, of illegal drugs, hallucinogens, or controlled substances, or the evidence of such, including smoke, paraphernalia, or illegal substances is prohibited in all Student Housing facilities.
 All persons in a room where there is evidence of drug use may be held responsible for the use.
 Being under the influence of illegal drugs, hallucinogens, or controlled substances is also prohibited.
 Violations of this section may result in immediate cancellation of the Student Housing License Agreement, referral to the University Police and referral to the Office of Student Conduct.